About

 For the horticulturist an extensive range of specialist plants flourish throughout the year.
 This includes an interesting collection of old apple varieties.
 A wide variety of alpine and woodland plants, unusual perennials and many specimen trees and shrubs.

+Visitors will find formal terraces provide vantage points from where they can pause to appreciate the stunning rocky outcrop of Simons Seat.
 The structured areas are balanced with woodlands that are a haven for wildlife, inter-linked with many garden rooms to discover on the way.
 For the energetic, a Cliff Walk overlooking the limestone valley of Trollers Gill provides a dramatic vista.

 After Sir William’s death the gardens declined up to the mid 1980s.
 A restoration programme commenced; forever changing the gardens are enjoying a vibrant renaissance having been returned to its former glory